fsmiamoto/reagent/README.md

 ## Why is this useful?

-In the era of AI coding assistants, ensuring their output code is high quality is essencial for maintaining a healthy codebase.
+In the era of AI coding assistants, ensuring their output code is high quality is essential for maintaining a healthy codebase.

-For that, you often need to provide detailed, line-specific feedback, just like you would do with a human teammate's code.
+This often requires providing detailed, line-specific feedback, just like you would with a human teammate's code.

 But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is really overkill.